zonneplan/KiBot/README.md

                                  For KiCad 5 and 6 use the design rules settings, stored in the project.
     - `allow_microvias`: [boolean=true] Allow the use of micro vias.
 This value is only used for KiCad 7+.
                          For KiCad 5 and 6 use the design rules settings, stored in the project.
+    - `cache_3d_resistors`: [boolean=false] Use a cache for the generated 3D models of colored resistors.
+                            Will save time, but you could need to remove the cache if you need to regenerate them.
     - `castellated_pads`: [boolean=false] Has the PCB castellated pads?
                           KiCad 6: you should set this in the Board Setup -> Board Finish -> Has castellated pads.
+    - `colored_tht_resistors`: [boolean=true] Try to add color bands to the 3D models of KiCad THT resistors.
     - *copper_finish*: Alias for pcb_finish.
     - `copper_thickness`: [number|string] Copper thickness in micrometers (1 Oz is 35 micrometers).
                           KiCad 6: you should set this in the Board Setup -> Physical Stackup.